 - The best way to fight stereotypes and stigmas is not be them.
 By recovering and not relapsing, you can fight the typical once an addict always an addict stereotype.

 - Speak out against the stigma every chance you get.
 If you see someone acting judgmental, say something to them.
 Ask them why in a constructive manner.
 Educate people about addiction and recovery; make sure they understand what happens.
 Most stigmas are easily refuted when you present people with evidence against it.

 - Ask for equality in healthcare.
 If you see something unjust or if they are treating you unfairly because of the addiction, talk to someone about it, even if you have to go to someone higher in rank than they are.

-According to the National Institute on Drug Abuse, one of the best ways to stop the stigma behind addiction and recovery is to not perpetuate it.
+One of the best ways to stop the stigma behind addiction and recovery is to not perpetuate it.
 Be informed about your rights and make sure that those around you are as well.
 Talk to your representatives in government about education programs and legislative changes.
 You can fight the stigma of addiction by not representing the stereotype and by speaking out against it when appropriate.